Next class starts: Monday, September 25th, Berkeley

 The CNA Course is a 6 week long nursing assistant training program designed to prepare individuals to provide services to long-term care patients.
 The course is approved through the Department of Public Health.

-The CNA Course is presently held at the San Francisco campus only and runs Monday to Friday for 6 weeks (200 hours total), with theory classes for the first 2 weeks, followed by a 4 week clinical externship.
+The CNA Course runs Monday to Friday for 6 weeks (200 hours total), with theory classes for the first 2 weeks, followed by a 4 week clinical externship.
 An optional 8 hour job readiness module incorporates an array of work-directed services to help participants transition to sustained economic independence.
 Graduates learn effective job search strategies, interviewing and resume preparation skills.

-Students must attend a mandatory orientation hour at the BAMA San Francisco campus for CNA Course admission.
+Students must attend a mandatory orientation hour for CNA Course admission.

 CNA Course FAQ